aresemaworkneh/PhiMuIProject/README.md

 *javac LogIn.java SignUpForm.java HoursForm.java*

 ## Running the compiled Java bytecode
 To run the compiled Java bytecode, use the java command followed by the name of the class that contains the main method.
-For example:
+For example: <br />
 *java LogIn*